lyehui1/16srrna-prjna590832/README.md

 # 16srRNA-PRJNA590832

-Here, I document steps I have used in an attempt to replicate to steps of a 16S rDNA amplicon sequencing analysis as described by [Wang et al. (2019)](https://www.nature.com/articles/s41598-019-56149-9).
-Actual steps will differ from those used by the authors.
+Here, I document steps I have used in an attempt to replicate to steps of a 16S rDNA amplicon sequencing analysis as described by [Wang et al. (2019)](https://www.nature.com/articles/s41598-019-56149-9), including preprocessing of data downloaded from the SRA.
+Actual steps and therefore results will likely differ from those used by the authors.

 ## Download and process SRA files